tee-lab/trait-variation/README.md

 # Trait Variation in a savanna-woodland bistable system

 This repository contains codes used to simulate our extension of the savanna-woodland model given by Staver & Levin, 2011, to include trait variations.
 We investigate how trait variations affect the dyanmics of this bistable system.
-The codes are part of the manuscript: ___________
+The codes are part of the manuscript: "Higher individual variation in savanna trees may reduce bistability in favour of woodlands", authored by Tanveen Randhawa and Vishwesha Guttal.

 The repository contains two folders:
 1. [simulations](https://github.com/tee-lab/trait-variation/tree/8aebff27515786bcf7eb8262f35760350e353f1b/simulations) which contains **python code** to numerically simulate the model.